 By this time Nanoracks provides the List of Experiment Samples to NASA Toxicology.
 NASA Toxicology requires receipt of the list 120 days in advance of launch to carry out the Flight Safety Review.
 Launch must therefore take place no earlier than June 9, 2023 (note this date puts a constraint on ferry vehicles available for experiment transport to ISS).

-February 10, 2023, through 2 Months Before Launch: Student Team Can Continue to Refine and Optimize Their Experiment
+February 10, 2023 (EXTENDED TO MARCH 3, 2023), through 2 Months Before Launch: Student Team Can Continue to Refine and Optimize Their Experiment

 Once the List of Experiment Samples is provided to NASA Toxicology, student flight teams can continue to refine and optimize their experiments up through 2 months before launch.
 However, given Flight Safety Review is now underway, student teams need to be aware of the following limitations on experiment refinement during this period –

 CRITICAL NOTE: any modification to the approved list of experiment samples (fluids and solids) for an experiment is now